Claes G. Ryn

-Claes Gösta Ryn (born 12 June 1943) is an American academic and educator.
+Claes Gösta Ryn (born 12 June 1943) is a Swedish-born American conservative academic and educator.

 Background

 Ryn was born and raised in Norrköping in Sweden.
 He attended the Latin Gymnasium, Norrköpings Högre Allmänna Läroverk' (1959–63).
 He did military service in the Royal Life Company at the I 4 Regiment in Linkoping and the Signal Corps at the S 1 Regiment in Uppsala.
 He was an undergraduate and a doctoral student at Uppsala University.
 He did further doctoral study at Louisiana State University, Baton Rouge, United States, (Ph.D.
 1974).

 Career

 He is a former professor of politics at Catholic University of America (CUA), where he was also chairman of his department for six years.
 He taught also at the University of Virginia and Georgetown University.
 He was co-founder and chairperson of the National Humanities Institute and editor of its academic journal Humanitas.
 He was co-founder and the first president of the Academy of Philosophy and Letters.
 He is a past president of the Philadelphia Society (2001 to 2002).
 He is the founder and former director of the Center for the Study of Statesmanship at CUA.
+He became an advisor to the Nobel Committee of the Swedish Academy on the Nobel Prize in Literature in 1990.